AgnostiqHQ/covalent/doc/source/api/executors/awsec2.rst

 4. Required Cloud Resources
 ===========================================

 This plugin requires users have an AWS account.
 New users can follow instructions `here <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_ to create a new account.
 In order to run workflows with Covalent and the AWS EC2 plugin, there are a few notable resources that need to be provisioned first.
 Whenever interacting with AWS resources, users strongly recommended to follow `best practices <../../credentials>` for managing cloud credentials.
+Users are recommended to follow the principle of least privilege.
+For this executor, users who wish to deploy required infrastructure may use the AWS Managed Policy `AmazonEC2FullAccess <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-iam-awsmanpol.html>`_ although some administrators may wish to further restrict instance families, regions, or other options according to their organization's cloud policies.

 The required resources include an EC2 Key Pair, and optionally a VPC & Subnet that can be used instead of the EC2 executor automatically creating it.